 Finally, the SQA team executes test cases validating student printed reports in comparison to the previously agreed-to report design specifications.
-Once all the test cases have passed, the SQA team notifies the Cognia State Services team for final sign-off and communication.
+Once all the test cases have passed, the SQA team notifies the Cognia Portfolio Management team for final sign-off and communication.

 Additionally, Breakthrough Technologies (BT), our partner vendor, has a designated QA team that assists with ensuring testing and reporting data are accurate.
 It starts with the BT team performing QA validations on the CBT extracts that are handed off and used for reporting.
 If needed, there is back and forth between Cognia DP and BT to investigate and resolve any anomalies seen in the data.
 Once the Cognia Reporting team has completed the reporting cycle and produced all report deliverables, they are handed off to BT via Cognia SFTP site.
 BT completes a roll up of files creating school, district, and state level zip files.
 These zip files are posted and available for download in the MSAA System for active Test Coordinator users.
-BT's QA team does validations on the zip files are functioning as expected prior to the online reporting window going live in the platform.
+BT's QA team does validations on the zip files as well as testing of the platform to ensure user permissions and org hierarchies that are assigned to users are functioning as expected prior to the online reporting window going live in the platform.
 Partner TCs have a period of time prior to online reporting window opening, where they can access and review their users and take the appropriate action to ensure access is granted to the appropriate people at the appropriate level.